kbawane011/Stock-Market-Analysis/README.md

 ---

-## 🧠 SQL Analysis

-SQL queries were used to:

-* Calculate aggregate metrics (SUM, AVG, MAX)
-* Derive KPIs such as volatility and daily returns
-* Perform data transformations for dashboard integration

----

 ## 🎯 Learning Outcomes

 * Hands-on experience with **end-to-end data analysis**
 * Improved skills in **data visualization and dashboard design**
 * Practical understanding of **financial data analytics**
-* Integration of SQL results with BI tools

 ---

 ## 🚀 Conclusion

-This project demonstrates the ability to transform raw stock market data into **meaningful insights** using multiple BI tools.
+This project demonstrates the ability to transform raw stock market data into **meaningful insights** .
-It reflects strong foundational skills in **data analysis, SQL querying, and dashboard development**, making it suitable for **Data Analyst / Business Analyst roles**.
+It reflects strong foundational skills in **data analysis and dashboard development**, making it suitable for **Data Analyst / Business Analyst roles**.

 ---